satayc/blockchain-project/README.md

 # blockchain-project
-Blockchina Project for the Accenture Hackathon 2019
+Blockchain Project for the Accenture Hackathon 2019
+## Use case
+unknown